Random quotients of mapping class groups are quasi-isometrically rigid: Algebraic rigidity

-\begin{lem} Let $S$ be either a surface of complexity at least $2$, and let $\MCG/N$ satisfy Convention \ref{conv:surface-inherited}.
-Then $\MCG/N$ is acylindrically hyperbolic. \end{lem} \begin{proof} First of all, $\MCG/N$ is non-virtually-cyclic.
-Indeed, if $x,y\in\CS^{(0)}$ are disjoint curves, then the $\mathbb{Z}^2$ subgroup generated by the Dehn twists $T_x$ and $T_y$ around $x$ and $y$, respectively, intersects $N$ trivially, since it fixes $x$ and therefore its minimum displacement is zero.
-Therefore $\langle T_x, T_y\rangle$ injects in $\MCG/N$, which is therefore non-virtually-cyclic.
+\begin{lem} Let $\MCG/N$ satisfy Convention \ref{conv:surface-inherited}.
+Then $\MCG/N$ is acylindrically hyperbolic. \end{lem} \begin{proof} Since $\CSN$ is the main coordinate space in the hierarchical structure for $\MCG/N$, by \cite[Corollary 14.4]{HHSI} it is enough to check that $\CSN$ is unbounded, which we proved in Lemma \ref{lem:CSN_unbounded}, and that $\MCG/N$ is non-virtually-cyclic.
+To see the latter, notice that, if $x,y\in\CS^{(0)}$ are disjoint curves, then the $\mathbb{Z}^2$ subgroup generated by the Dehn twists $T_x$ and $T_y$ around $x$ and $y$, respectively, must inject in the quotient, since every element in $\langle T_x, T_y\rangle$ fixes the curve $x$ and has therefore trivial translation length. \end{proof}

-Now, $\MCG/N$ acts coboundedly on $\CSN$, because the action is induced by the cobounded action of $\MCG$ over $\CS$.
-Moreover, our Convention \ref{conv:surface-inherited} says that $\CSN$ is hyperbolic and $\MCG/N$-equivariantly quasi-isometric to the main coordinate space of the HHG structure.
-Therefore, by \cite[Corollary 14.4]{HHSI} the action admits loxodromic WPD elements provided that $\CSN$ is unbounded, as we noticed in Lemma \ref{lem:CSN_unbounded}. \end{proof}